BenJacquet/Keiken/piscine/week1/d03/1/README.md

+# ARP Poisoning

+## What is is ?

+ARP (Address Resolution Protocol) poisoning, also known as ARP spoofing, is a type of cyber attack that takes advantage of the weaknesses in the ARP protocol to intercept, modify or steal data transmitted over a local network.

+When a device wants to communicate with another device on the same network, it needs to know the MAC (Media Access Control) address of the destination device.
+The ARP protocol is used to map IP addresses to MAC addresses.
+When a device wants to communicate with another device, it sends an ARP request to the network asking for the MAC address of the target device.

+In an ARP poisoning attack, the attacker sends fake ARP messages to other devices on the network, claiming to be the target device with a spoofed MAC address.
+The attacker can either send a fake ARP message to the target device with the MAC address of the attacker's device, or send a fake ARP message to all devices on the network, pretending to be the gateway or router that connects the devices to the internet.

+Once the attacker's fake ARP messages are sent, other devices on the network will update their ARP tables with the fake MAC address.
+This means that when the devices want to communicate with the target device, they will send their traffic to the attacker's device instead.

+The attacker can then intercept, modify or steal the data transmitted between the devices.
+For example, the attacker can capture login credentials, sensitive information or passwords by sniffing the network traffic.
+In some cases, the attacker may also modify the traffic to execute man-in-the-middle attacks, such as redirecting a user to a fake website.

+To prevent ARP poisoning attacks, it is important to use security measures such as encryption, virtual private networks (VPNs), and network monitoring tools that can detect and block suspicious ARP traffic.
+Additionally, configuring static ARP entries on critical devices can also help prevent these types of attacks.

 # ARP Poisoning between Virtual Machines

 This guide will show you how to perform ARP poisoning between two virtual machines, with the victim running Mint and the attacker running Kali.